(808) 354-9558

 4. I've heard about the Hawaiian trade winds.
 Can windy conditions negatively impact the fishing experience?

-The prevailing Hawaiian trade winds blow from the East or ENE, typically at 10-15 mph, and are occasionally interrupted by a Kona wind that blows out of the South or SW.
+The prevailing Hawaiian trade winds blow from the East or ENE, typically at 10-15 mph, and are occasionally interrupted by a lighter Kona wind that blows out of the South or SW.
 While the wind can affect casting accuracy and distance, most anglers quickly make the necessary adjustments.
 And because most of the casts you'll need to make will be within the 25-30-foot range, the impact of the trade winds on casting is minimal.

-6. Do you recommend blind casting when fly fishing on Molokai?
+5. Do you recommend blind casting when fly fishing on Molokai?

 7. What fly fishing equipment/gear will I need?